 “No matter how hopeless or scared you may feel, it is never too late to pursue healing.
 Even if it is just one small step at a time.
 Your experiences matter.
 You matter.
 And there is hope.”

-This is a beautiful note we received from Sara, one of our clients at our Revive Domestic & Sexual Violence Counseling Program, where we serve more than 400 adults, youth and children each year who have experienced domestic or sexual violence in their lifetime.
 Your donation today ensures survivors coming forward in our community have a safe, transformational place where they can move forward from adversity.
 The brave, resilient survivors we serve remain our inspiration, and their stories reinforce our commitment to help even more of our neighbors in need.
+Read more of Sara’s story in Arlington Magazine.

 For me, the services I received at Doorways were the missing piece in my journey to restore my soul and rebuild my life.